383Project/backend-technical-test/README.md

 This test is designed to focus on assessing how developers approach certain tasks, whilst also demonstrating programming capability, followed by displaying knowledge of the languages/frameworks/packages.

-Whilst you can spend as long as you would like on it, we recommend you spend no longer than a few hours.

 The use of well supported, open source packages is allowed.

 You should complete this test yourself and shouldn't outsource any of the work.